 "The jealous are troublesome to others, but a torment to themselves." —William Penn

-Grandiose and vulnerable narcissism are different from each other in terms of cognitive and emotional response patterns, self-image, and associated personality traits.
-(Tortoriello & Hart, 2018).
-In the face of a threat to security, vulnerable narcissism predisposes a person to overreaction, whereas grandiose narcissism is associated with greater stability and less feelings of insecurity about oneself.
+Grandiose and vulnerable narcissism are different from each other in terms of cognitive and emotional response patterns, self-image, and associated personality traits (Tortoriello & Hart, 2018).
+In the face of a threat to security, vulnerable narcissism predisposes a person to overreaction, whereas grandiose narcissism is associated with greater stability and fewer feelings of insecurity about oneself.

 While vulnerable narcissists tend toward destructive reactions to threats, perhaps due to higher rates of neuroticism, grandiose narcissists are more likely to mobilize constructive responses to threats.
 While vulnerable narcissism is associated with low self-esteem, strong defensive reactions, and great insecurity and sensitivity to others’ opinions, grandiose narcissism is associated with higher self-esteem and an associated reduced need to use defenses to compensate when slighted, greater assertiveness, and often excessive pride.